Half tucking your shirt is a great way to make your legs look longer, give you some shape, and your outfit feel a little more finished.

 Which shirts can be half tucked?

 Not all shirts are half-tuck eligible.
 Shirts with trim on the hem, really long tunic length shirts, peplum tops…these are some examples of shirts you would not half tuck.
 They’d just look wrong.
+I did a whole post about that RIGHT HERE.

 Don’t know how to half tuck properly?
 Here’s how.